lostromos/lostromos/docs/development.md

 2. `kubectl apply -f test/data/crd.yml`
 3. `kubectl apply -f test/data/cr_things.yml`
 4. `go run main.go start --config test/data/config.yaml`
   - See that it prints out that `thing1` and `thing2` were added
 5. In another shell `kubectl apply -f test/data/cr_nemo.yml`
   - See that it prints out that `nemo` was added
 6. `kubectl edit character nemo` and change a field
   - See that it prints out that `nemo` was changed
 7. `kubectl delete -f test/data/cr_nemo.yml`
   - See that it prints out that `nemo` was deleted
 8. `kubectl delete -f test/data/cr_things.yml`
   - See that it prints out that `thing1` and `thing2` were deleted
-9. That's it.
-You can stop the process and `kubectl delete -f test/data/crd.yml` to cleanup the rest of the test data.
+9. You can stop the process and `kubectl delete -f test/data/crd.yml` to cleanup the rest of the test data.

 This also happens to be what we do in the [Integration Tests](./../test/scripts/integration-tests.sh) to ensure we are working as expected after every build.
 Checkout our [Testing](./testing.md) documentation for more information on that script as well as unit tests.

-## Using the Docker Image
+## Using the Test Docker Image

 If you are trying to run testing on the docker image, the easy way to link your minikube context with the image is to run `eval $(minikube docker-env)` and build the test image found [here](../test/docker/Dockerfile).
 You might want to